bluebird75/luaunit/doc/index.rst

     * adjustment of the file separator to use the same output on Windows and Unix
     * date and test duration is zeroed so that it does not impact the comparison
-    * Lua 5.1 has a special set of files for the test_with_xml suite
     * adjust the stack trace format which has changed between Lua 5.1, 5.2 and 5.3

 For functional tests to run, *diff* must be available on the command line. *xmllint* is needed to perform the xml validation but